d5/tengo/docs/builtins.md

 ## is_function

-Returns `true` if the object's type is function or closure.
+Returns `true` if the object's type is function, method, or closure.
 Or it returns `false`.
 Note that `is_function` returns `false` for builtin functions and user-provided callable objects.

+## is_method

+Returns `true` if the object's type is method.
+Or it returns `false`.

 ## is_callable

-Returns `true` if the object is callable (e.g. function, closure, builtin function, or user-provided callable objects).
+Returns `true` if the object is callable (e.g. function, closure, method, builtin function, or user-provided callable objects).
 Or it returns `false`.

 ## is_array